-Notice of the Annual General Meeting which has been convened for Wednesday 15 November 2023 at 10 a.m. at The Monument Building, 11 Monument Street, London EC3R 8AF is set out below.
+Notice of the Annual General Meeting which has been convened for Tuesday 12 November 2024 at 10 a.m. at the offices of Panmure Liberum, Ropemaker Place, Level 12, 25 Ropemaker Street, London EC2Y 9LY is set out below.

-To be valid, Forms of Proxy must be completed and returned in accordance with the instructions printed thereon so as to be received by the Company's registrars, Computershare Investor Services PLC, The Pavilions, Bridgwater Road, Bristol, BS99 6ZY as soon as possible and in any event not later than 10 a.m. on Monday 13 November 2023.
+To be valid, Forms of Proxy must be completed and returned in accordance with the instructions printed thereon so as to be received by the Company's registrars, Computershare Investor Services PLC, The Pavilions, Bridgwater Road, Bristol, BS99 6ZY as soon as possible and in any event not later than 10 a.m. on Friday 8 November 2024.